kartonfarkas/api_docs/source/suite/emails/querying_delivery.rst

      - Comments
    * - emailId
      - int
-     - ID of the email
+     - ID of the email campaign
-     - For emailId, a valid email ID must be provided.
+     - a valid email campaign ID must be provided.

 .. list-table:: **Optional Parameters**
    :header-rows: 1